adnzaki/ss-paging/docs/paging-rows.md

 # Pagination Rows
-SSPaging supports custom rows to decide how many data should be displayed to user.
-It is done with combination of `limit` and `rows` state and `showPerPage()` method.
+SSPaging supports custom rows to control how many items should be displayed to the user.
+This is achieved by combining the `limit` and `rows` state along with the `showPerPage()` method.

 ## The Flow
-- The first step, user will choose one of some rows option.
+- First, the user selects one of the row options.
-- Then the value of the selected option will be binded to `rows` state.
+- The selected option's value is bound to the `rows` state.
-- Then `limit` state will have the same value as `rows`,
+- Then, the `limit` state is updated to match the `rows` value.
-- and in the last step, `data` will be refreshed with those options.
+- Finally, the `data` is refreshed with the new settings.

 ## Usage
-After reading the flow of pagination rows selection, let us create a full template that covers it:
+Based on the flow described above, here's how you can create a complete template to implement pagination row selection:

 ::: code-group
 ```vue [Composition API]
 <script setup>